kullervo16/couchdbaccessmanager/README.md

 * couch_reader : allows a user to request read access to a database
 * couch_writer : allows a user to request write access to a database

-In combination with some attributes, you can restrict it
+In combination with the ```couch_[admin/reader/writer]_dbs``` attribute, you can restrict on which databases a user can request access.

-* couch_[admin/reader/writer]_dbs : a comma separated list of databases you will allow the access to.
+It is a comma separated list of databases you will allow this kind of access to.
 If not present, the user can request access to all databases

+**Make sure to create a proper role mapping for the client so that this attribute is present in your access token!**

 ### Temporary access